1948 Winter Olympics: Bobsled

-Two sliding sports were contested at the 1948 Winter Games, the first was bobsled.
+Two sliding sports were contested at the 1948 Winter Games; the first was bobsled.
 A controversy erupted when it was alleged that the sleds of the United States team had been sabotaged.
 It was discovered that the steering wheels had been damaged.
 After news broke of the apparent improprieties a truck driver stepped forward and admitted to having accidentally backed into the shed housing the bobsleds.
-The accident however did not hinder the United States teams who won a bronze in the two-man event and a gold and a bronze in the four-man event.
-The Swiss two-man teams placed first and second, which is the best possible results for the event since only two teams were allowed to enter.
+The accident, however, did not hinder the United States teams, who won a bronze in the two-man event and a gold and a bronze in the four-man event.
+The Swiss two-man teams placed first and second, which is the best possible result for the event since only two teams were allowed to enter.
 The driver of the first place team, Felix Endrich, beat his coach, the driver of the second place team, Fritz Feierabend.

-Ice Hockey
+Ice hockey

 The ice hockey tournament was won by Canada, with Czechoslovakia second and Switzerland third.
 This was the fifth Olympic gold medal for Canada in hockey.
 The only team to beat Canada since hockey was introduced at the 1920 Summer Olympics was Great Britain at the 1936 Winter Olympics.
-The tournament was almost cancelled when rival teams representing the United States arrived.
+The tournament was almost canceled when rival teams representing the United States arrived.
 An Amateur Athletic Union (AAU) team was supported by the United States Olympic Committee (USOC), and an Amateur Hockey Association (AHA) team was supported by the Ligue Internationale de Hockey sur Glace (LIHG).
-The International Olympic Committee ruled that neither team could compete, but the Swiss organizing committee allowed the AAU team to march in the opening ceremony, and the AHA team to play unofficially, without being eligible for medals.
+The International Olympic Committee ruled that neither team could compete.
+Still, the Swiss organizing committee allowed the AAU team to march in the opening ceremony and the AHA team to play unofficially without being eligible for medals.

 Figure skating

-Barbara Ann Scott became the first and only Canadian woman to win an Olympic gold medal in figure skating, when she won the competition at St. Moritz.
-Despite the distraction caused by a low-flying airplane during her compulsory routine, she was able to muster the focus to place first entering the free skate.
-The ice had been shredded the night before the free skate by two ice hockey games (the ice resurfacer had not yet been invented); nonetheless she was able to adjust her routine to avoid the potholes and emerge victorious.
+Barbara Ann Scott became the first and only Canadian woman to win an Olympic gold medal in figure skating when she won the competition at St. Moritz.
+Despite the distraction caused by a low-flying airplane during her compulsory routine, she could muster the focus to place first entering the free skate.
+The ice had been shredded the night before the free skate by two ice hockey games (the ice resurfacer had not yet been invented); nonetheless, she was able to adjust her routine to avoid the potholes and emerge victorious.

 Eighteen-year-old American Dick Button completed the unprecedented North American sweep of the figure skating gold medals.
-He led the field after the compulsory skate and then won the gold medal by becoming the first person to ever complete a double Axel in competition.
+He led the field after the compulsory skate and won the gold medal by becoming the first person to complete a double Axel in competition.
 Later in the 1952 Olympics, Dick Button would win gold a second time.
 Swiss world champion Hans Gerschwiler fell during the free skate, but rebounded to win the silver medal.